-The existing hatchery facilities have not led to altered channel morphology and stability, reduced and degraded floodplain connectivity, excessive sediment input, or the loss of habitat diversity.
+The existing hatchery facilities (i.e., Lyons Ferry Hatchery, Umatilla Hatchery, Carson NFH, Round Butte Hatchery) have not led to altered channel morphology and stability, reduced and degraded floodplain connectivity, excessive sediment input, or the loss of habitat diversity.
 Hatchery maintenance activities are expected to retain existing conditions, and would have minimal adverse effects on designated critical habitat.
 In addition, no new instream structures are proposed that would permanently affect designated critical habitat.